vskarleas/INF203-Project/compte-rendu.md

   1. GitHub: Includes our private repository with all the code that has been submitted by the team members.
 It tracks the live versions that every team member is watching every time on his personal desktop workstation.
 Also, GitHub provides a great way to visualize any changes and to restore previous versions of the code.
   2. VSCode: Instead of the direct terminal idle, we decided to work on VSCode since it is a universal development app, with some great extensions to integrate onto the workflow and to visualize better the different commands.
 In addition to that, it offers a direct connection to our GitHub repository.
   3. W3Schools: Used for classes documentation that we integrated for part c on our separate version (explanation at paragraph Difficulties/Project – section 11).
 * From the first view of the project, we knew that the phase C would be the most complicated one and there was a possibility that we couldn’t be able to make it so far.
 So, our goal was set to complete as better as possible the rest of the tasks.
 * For every step on the different two phases mentioned above, we decided to follow the “exams technique”.
 This means, that we will follow the exact steps by including the required elements mentioned on the specific task (function, returned value, required arguments, etc.) as part of project’s understanding.
 The rest of the code will get completed according to the personal point of view through the understanding process of the task.
 This will allow us to have the biggest understanding that is possible, for this demanding project.
 * The phase 1 as proposed needs to be completed before the final course of Bash (week before the vacations).
 We finalized the code for this phase after our return from the vacation.

 ## Difficulties/Problems

 In this section we are presenting the different challenges that we met and the workflows around them in order to be solved:

-1. The first difficulty the we needed to solve was how the smart cow program will understand the expression that it needs to perform.
-To solve this issue we divided the cases that we will do a filtration with the cut command.
+1. The first difficulty that we needed to solve was how the smart cow program will understand the expression that it needs to perform.
+To solve this issue we divided the cases that we will do with a filtration with the cut command.
 Firstly, we save the operator in a variable and then we compare the operator’s variable with the four math expressions.
 2. Something that is interested is that during our TPs when we needed to do a multiplication we couldn’t do that by using

    ```